large-scale-battery-energy-storage-systems

 Conclusion

-Large scale battery energy storage systems are a cornerstone of modern utility grids.
+Large scale battery energy storage systems are a cornerstone of modern utility grids and emerging high-impact load environments such as AI compute centers.
 Their ability to deliver fast, flexible, and reliable energy services makes them essential for grid stability, renewable integration, and long-term energy resilience.
 As technology matures and deployment scales, their role will continue to expand across global power systems.